Interface-Foundry/IF-root/src/chat/components/dash/PSQL_SETUP.md

 ```
 `serialize': Document too large: This BSON document is limited to 4194304 bytes.
 (BSON::InvalidDocument)
 ```

+Update: it was the issue described [here](https://github.com/stripe/mosql/issues/101).
+Modifying the schema.rb in the way suggested seems to fix the problem.

+---

+Most of the TEXT ARRAY fields for the delivery table need to be commented out of the delivery.yml file in order to get the copy to work.

+The bug [here](https://github.com/brainspec/enumerize/issues/245) is the error we were seeing during the copy for each of those fields, but I never got to the bottom of why those fields were mis-typed.

+---

+Even if you specify a mongo url (e.g. mongodb://172.17.0.1:27017) it still tries to connect to localhost.
+Unclear if that means we're going to need to hack etc/hosts on production machines?

+---

 Mosql is no longer being actively maintained.
 We'd be flying without ground support, which is risky to put into a critical production path.